sv-tools/conf/README.md

 The configuration reader with as few dependencies as possible.

 The library provides the base code only and the interfaces.
-All parsers and readers must be places in the separate repositories.
+All parsers and readers must be created in the separate repositories to avoid unnecessary dependecies.

 ## Dependecies